jhstatewide/jdbc-cache-driver/README.md

 FAQ at: https://github.com/jhstatewide/kotlin-jdbc-cache-driver/wiki/FAQ

 ## Roadmap
 In addition to its existing features, Kotlin-JDBC-Driver-Cache is also constantly evolving and improving.
-One of the next steps in its development is to add more customization options, including the ability to set a Time-To-Live (TTL) value for cached data.
-This would allow developers to specify how long data should remain cached before being refreshed or invalidated, providing greater control over the caching behavior.
+One of the next steps in its development is to add more customization options.

 Furthermore, Kotlin-JDBC-Driver-Cache is also exploring support for standard "JSR-107" caching, which is a widely-used caching standard in the Java ecosystem.
 By implementing this standard, Kotlin-JDBC-Driver-Cache could be seamlessly integrated with other JSR-compliant caching solutions, making it even easier for developers to adopt and use.